Lao Highlan from the borderlands of Laos/Myanmar/China

 Bodhi, famous strain hunter and breeder, collected the seeds directly at source during his 2014 yunnan china and northern laos seed safari.
 A joint preservation project with the Mitseedco then allowed the team at Khalifa Genetics to preserve this rare strain while improving its sexual stability indoors.

-This rare highland Laotian cultivar is recommended to collectors, preservationists and breeders looking for extreme vigor, mold resistance and unique terpenes.
+This rare Lao highland cultivar is recommended to collectors, preservationists and breeders looking for extreme vigor, mold resistance and unique terpenes.